SenaitTesfatsion/AWS-Hybrid-Solution-for-Container-Workloads./README.md

 # Designing a hybrid solution for container based workloads on AWS
-This project shows how to design a hybrid solution in the AWS cloud.
-The architecture is designed for a scenario where an organization running container workloads and PostgreSQL database on premises plans to migrate part of the workloads to AWS.
-The solution implements lift and shift migration strategy since one of the main requirment in the scenario is to move the applicatios  without rewriting the code.
-The architecture aims to meet the specific requirement of the organization.
+This project outlines the creation of a hybrid solution within the AWS cloud environment.
+The architecture is designed for a scenario where an organization currently operating container workloads and a PostgreSQL database on-premises, plans to migrate a portion of these workloads to AWS.
+The solution employs a lift-and-shift migration strategy, prioritizing the seamless transition of applications without necessitating code rewriting.
+The architecture is meticulously crafted to fulfill the precise requirements of the organization.

 # Requirments
 - Run Containers on AWS.
 - The organization containers will be running internal applications that don’t require inbound communication from the internet.